1. Overview

 Output:

-• Projects (object-array): A list of project objects with fields: id, key, name, projectTypeKey, simplified, style, isPrivate, avatarUrls, self.
+- Projects (object-array): Project objects (id, key, name, projectTypeKey, simplified, style, isPrivate, avatarUrls, self).

 Get All Users